paul-laird/demo/README.md

 # demo

 This is a demo

-This is the first commit
+This is the second commit

+extra lines are in paragraphs